gmboowa/extract_species_abundance.py/README.md

-# Kraken2 Species-Level Abundance Extractor
+# Kraken2 species-level abundance extractor

 This script extracts **species-level abundance** from a Kraken2 report file and provides a summary of species names, their percentage abundance, and the number of reads assigned.